ChimeHQ/JSONRPC/README.md

 [![Platforms][platforms badge]][platforms]

 # JSONRPC

-There are already a bunch of packages out there for doing JSON-RPC in Swift.
-This one is just very simple and makes no assumptions about the transport stream type.
+A simple Swift library for JSON-RPC.
+It features strong type-safety and makes no assumptions about the underlying transport stream.

 ## Integration